Thinkwise/docs/docs/sf/iterations.md

 ## Adding nodes

 When adding a new node in the tree, the type of node will be determined by the node that was selected.
-- When a iteration node was selected, a new iteration node will be created.
+- When an iteration node was selected, a new iteration node will be created.
 - When a requirement node was selected, a requirement node will be created.
 - When a work node was selected, a work node will be created.